 - The general state of this wind foil is very good given its age and intensive use

 We have not had any damage or broken Starboard wind foils to date.
-If you have damage with a Starboard wind foil, you can easy to get new parts.
+If you have damage with a Starboard wind foil, you can easily get new parts.

 In addition to Starboard, we also have a lot of experience with the RRD WH Flight ALU 85.
 This wind foil is lighter than Starboard’s.
 That translates back into a less rigid construction.
 Still stiff enough to be able to wind up fine and solid.
 RRD also uses solid material and the connections between the different parts are more than fine.
-All we have problems with is the cylinder vans that hold the foil on the board.
+The only thing we have problems with are the cylinder bushings with which the wind foil is stuck in the board.
 We’ve broken it a number of times.
 And yes, of course, we’re going to turn the wind foils firmly on the board.